What Equipment is Needed for a Podcast?

 What equipment is needed for a podcast?

-In B2B social media marketing, where sales cycles are longer and decisions are made by committee, podcasts can be a great tool for educating your prospects, since it’s easier to listen than it is to read.
+In B2B marketing, where sales cycles are longer and decisions are made by committee, podcasts can be a great tool for educating your prospects, since it’s easier to listen than it is to read.

 The cost of the equipment required to produced audio and video on demand has come down in price significantly.

 But with so many choices, researching the right rig for your needs, and securing the right cables can be a real pain in the ass.

 After getting asked dozens of times what gear to be, I finally decided to blog the answer.
 So here’s my spec for three different rigs all designed for different situations.